marketagents-ai/MarketAgents/README.md

-# LLM Agents
+# Market Agents

 ## Overview

-This project provides utilities for parallel AI inference and prompt caching using large language models (LLMs).
+This project provides agent framework for creating market agents with economic incentive.
+The agents have utilities for parallel AI inference and prompt caching using large language models (LLMs).

 ## Installation

-To install the `llm_agents` package in editable mode, follow these steps:
+To install the `market_agents` package in editable mode, follow these steps:

 1. Clone the repository: